WebEssentz/parrot/README.md

-<h1 align="center">🦜 Atlas AI Chatbot</h1>
+<h1 align="center">Avurna AI Chatbot</h1>

 <p align="center">
-  Atlas is an open-source, privacy-focused AI chatbot built with Next.js, the Vercel AI SDK, and Groq—customized for a modern, delightful, and transparent chat experience.
+  Avurna is an open-source, privacy-focused AI chatbot built with Next.js, the Vercel AI SDK, and Groq—customized for a modern, delightful, and transparent chat experience.

 ---